bvibber/audio-feeder/readme.md

 The Makefile in this project fetches a local copy of the SDK, which is not conveniently packaged.

+Build prerequisites:

+* bash / make / etc
+* java
+* ant
+* curl

 ```
 # Rebuild dynamicaudio.swf, installing Flex SDK if necessary
 make
 ```

-Be warned that downloading libraries for the Apache Flex SDK may prompt you for permission at your terminal.
+Be warned that downloading libraries for the Apache Flex SDK may prompt you for permission at your terminal!

 ```
 # To remove just the dynamicaudio.swf